 Now here is something else I have done.

 So now I think you get the idea.
-I can’t answer what are the best church website keywords for your church, but I can tall you they will look similar to mine just adapted for the type of church and the location that you are serving.
+I can’t answer what the best church website keywords for your church are, but I can tell you they will look similar to mine just adapted for the type of church and the location that you are serving.

 I hope this has helped you.
 Let me know in the comment section below.